-VI.
+VIII.
 CONCLUSION

 This paper presented a collection of basic components to build column store applications.
 The components are semantically located below those of the existing column store database implementations and are suited for building experimental (distributed) systems in the field of column store databases.
-It is planned to use these components to obtain further scientific findings in the area of column stores and to develop data-intensive applications.